 NOTE: Authentication with Google Maps servers is processed via the Ruckus Wireless Web site.
-Therefore FlexMaster must also be able to access www.ruckuswireless.com to authenticate with Google Maps servers and display Google Maps data on the FlexMaster Web interface.
+To ensure successful authentication, FlexMaster must be able to access www.ruckuswireless.com and display Google Maps data on the FlexMaster Web interface.

 FlexMaster may also require Internet connectivity to manage remote Ruckus Wireless devices.
 Remote devices must be able to register with FlexMaster when "calling home" across the Internet.
 In a closed environment where managed devices are local to Flex-Master, Internet connectivity is then only required for Map View.